PGM-Lab/InferPy/docs/notes/comparative_vae_mnist.rst

 --------------------

 P and Q models are defined as functions creating random variables.
 In the case of the VAE model, we must also define the neural networks for encoding and decoding.
-For simplicity, these are also defined in functions.
-The model definitions using InferPy and Edward are shown below.
+For simplicity, they are also defined as functions.
+The model definitions using InferPy, Edward and Pyro are shown below.

 .. tabs::